NCERT Solutions for class 8 Science Chapter 16 – Light

 The surface of the cardboard is a kind of irregular surface.
-Hence, diffused reflection will take place from a cardboard surface.
+Hence, the diffused reflection will take place from a cardboard surface.

 b) Bits of paper- Diffused reflection

-Although a piece of paper may look smooth, but it has many irregularities on its surface.
+Although a piece of paper may look smooth, it has many irregularities on its surface.
 Because of this reason, it will give a diffused reflection.

 d) Mirror- Regular reflection